aneitzel/r8500rc/README.md

 On the radio, set **CI-V Address = 0x4A** and **CI-V Baud Rate = 19200** (the factory defaults), then choose your serial port in the app and click **Connect**.

-See [`installation_guide.md`](installation_guide.md) for full setup instructions, including how to install the optional "Digital-7 Mono" LCD-style font for the frequency display.

-## Notes on Program Scan

-Program Scan writes the two edge frequencies into the radio's special "PROG" memory bank and starts the scan via CI-V. Changing the start/stop frequency, tuning step, mode, or ATT while a scan is running restarts it from the lower edge — this is a characteristic of the radio itself.

-## License

-*(add a license of your choice, e.g. MIT — see [choosealicense.com](https://choosealicense.com/))*

 ## Author